CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/sd-pythonlibs.md

 ### 1. Downloading installation file for SD Desktop

 The first thing to do is to download a pip installation package file for the library you want to use.
 This you must do outside SD Desktop.
-You can search for the package from the [Pypi repository]()https://pypi.org/) or use pip download command if you have python3 installed in your machine (if possible, use Python version that matches with the Python version in SD Desktop).
+You can search for the package from the [Pypi repository](https://pypi.org/) or use _pip download_ command if you have python3 installed in your machine (if possible, use Python version that matches with the Python version in SD Desktop).

 #### 1.1 Pypi repository

 In the case of SciKit-Optimize, search in the Pypi repository gives you a project list.
 SciKit-Optimize is the first item  on the list.
-You can continue top the  SciKit-Optimize project page, where the _download_ link provides a list of downloadable files.
-Here we could download the build distribution (scikit_optimize-0.10.2-py2.py3-none-any.whl ).
+You can continue to the  SciKit-Optimize project page, where the _download_ link provides a list of downloadable files.
+Here we could download the pre-build library file (scikit_optimize-0.10.2-py2.py3-none-any.whl ).

 #### 1.2  pip in command line